Introduction

 });

 With a global critical section mechanism, two entirely separate pieces of code that touch distinct data may still contend for resources.
-On a single-threaded microprocessor this is not an issue; in a multithreaded environment, it is.
+On a single-threaded microcontroller this is not an issue; in a multithreaded environment, it is.

 To get around this issue, critical section calls are by default distinct — and the above code will not cause contention — but can be tagged with template arguments to indicate that they protect the same thing: